 Google Cloud regions (Source: Google)

-We provide C3D and C2 compute-optimized VMs on all plans, from Starter to Enterprise and beyond, in the regions where they are available.
+We provide C3D and C2 compute-optimized VMs on all plans, from Single 35k to WP 60 and beyond, in the regions where they are available.
 We also take advantage of Google’s low-latency Premium Tier network, which is available to all our clients at no extra cost.

 Google Cloud network